logo

 Monmouth University

-Prospective school counselors who would like greater flexibility in their degree experience may be interested in the CACREP-accredited, 48-credit Master of Science in Education (MSEd) in School Counseling at Monmouth University.
-The degree can be completed online or in combination with classes at the West Long Branch campus and leads to school counselor certification in New Jersey.
+Prospective school counselors who would like greater flexibility in their degree experience may be interested in the CACREP-accredited, 48-credit Master of Science in Education (M.S.Ed.) in School Counseling at Monmouth University.
+The degree is a fully hybrid program with half of the courses completed in-person and the other half completed online and leads to school counselor certification in New Jersey.
 Students gain experience by completing 700 hours of practicum and internship in three different settings throughout the program.
 New students are admitted on a rolling basis for the fall, spring, and summer semesters.
 The university also offers an on-campus, CACREP-accredited, 60-credit Master of Science (MS) in Clinical Mental Health Counseling that meets state coursework requirements for the Licensed Professional Counselor (LPC) license.
 Classes are offered in the evenings and on weekends to meet the scheduling needs of working professionals.

 Seton Hall University

-Seton Hall University is a Roman Catholic institution located in South Orange that offers an online Master of Arts (MA) in School Counseling and an online MA in Professional Counseling.
+Seton Hall University (SHU) is a Roman Catholic institution located in South Orange that offers an online Master of Arts (MA) in School Counseling and an online MA in Counseling/Education Specialist (Ed.S.) in Professional Counseling.
 The 48-credit MA in School Counseling degree prepares graduates to provide emotional, social, and behavioral support to students from kindergarten through twelfth grade.
 The degree can be completed in as little as two years over eight semesters with on-campus residencies required at the beginning of each academic year.
-The MA in Professional Counseling is comprised of 60 credits and takes 10 semesters to complete with two on-campus residencies.
-Seton Hall University also offers these degrees on-campus as well as a Master of Science (MS) in Marriage and Family Therapy; a post-MA School Counseling certificate; and Educational Specialist (EdS) programs for students who already have a master’s degree in counseling and wish to be trained in another counseling area.
+The MA in Counseling/Ed.S. in Professional Counseling consists of 60 credits and takes 10 semesters to complete with two on-campus residencies.
+Seton Hall University also offers these degrees on-campus as well as an MS in Psychological Studies with a concentration in Marriage and Family Therapy and a post-MA School Counseling certificate.

 References: